rtCamp/transcoder/readme.txt

 3. **Thumbnail generation** - Automatically generate up to 10 thumbnails for every video, from which your users can choose one.
 4. **[rt_media] shortcode** - Use our shortcode to display transcoded audio/video file on any post or page.
 For example, [rt_media attachment_id=xx] the attachment_id parameter specifies the file to be displayed.

+= Privacy Warning =
+In order for us to transcode your media files, we need to copy it over to our server.
+After transcoding is completed, the media can reside on our server for a maximum of 24 hours, before it is permanently and irreversibly removed by a Cron job.

 = Future Roadmap =
 * Additional output formats for video- ogg, webm
 * Downsampling capabilities for output video resolution